Josh Naylor Player Props: Guardians vs. Athletics

-Josh Naylor -- with a slugging percentage of .356 in his past 10 games (including no homers) -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with Paul Blackburn on the hill, on June 21 at 7:10 PM ET.
+The Cleveland Guardians, including Josh Naylor (.381 batting average in his past 10 games), take on starting pitcher JP Sears and the Oakland Athletics at Progressive Field, Thursday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Athletics.
+He reached base in all four of his plate appearances (4-for-4 with a home run and two RBI) in his previous appearance against the Athletics.

 Josh Naylor Game Info & Props vs. the Athletics